Preventing Radio Fingerprinting through Low-Power Jamming: Scenario, Adversarial model and Overview

-Our scenario consists of three entities: the {\em Transmitter}, the {\em Jammer}, and the {\em Eavesdropper} (also referred to as the {\em Adversary}).
-We assume that the transmitter has a radio device capable of broadcasting radio messages ($M_1, \ldots, M5$) at frequency $f_c$, as shown in Fig.~\ref{fig:scenario}.
-Each transmitted message is characterized by the transmitter fingerprint, which can be extracted and used by the eavesdropper to infer the presence and identity of the transmitter.
+Our scenario and solution consist of three entities: the {\em Transmitter}, the {\em Jammer}, and the {\em Eavesdropper} (also referred to as the {\em Adversary}).
+We consider a transmitter equipped with a radio device capable of broadcasting radio messages ($M_1, \ldots, M5$) at frequency $f_c$, as shown in Fig.~\ref{fig:scenario}.
+Each transmitted message is characterized by the transmitter fingerprint, which can be extracted and used by the eavesdropper to infer the presence and identity of the transmitter (transmitter identification).
 We consider that the eavesdropper already features a \ac{DL} model trained on the transmitter fingerprint.
 This model can be generated by collecting messages from the transmitter using identifiers from high layers, such as the MAC address of the network interface.
 We stress that, after the training process has been completed successfully, the identification performed at the physical level does not require packet decoding, and the transmitter identification can be performed directly by acquiring data from the radio spectrum.

+The eavesdropper collects raw signals from the radio spectrum and resorts to standard \ac{DL} techniques, such as \acp{CNN} and autoencoders, to identify the presence of the transmitter.